Ed-Cupaioli-LLC/john-bauters/_drafts/emeryville-measure-o-transportation-housing-environmental-updates.md

 While on the topic of art, now is great time to remind everyone that the city's signature annual event - the Emeryville Celebration of the Arts - will be open throughout the month of October.
 The venue this year is the old Urban Outfitters location at the Public Market, located at 5905 Shellmound Street.
 The opening night gala is free and open to the public. **_The event is 6-9pm on Friday, October 7th._**

 After missing last year due to my annual hiking expedition, I am back to serve as your head bartender for the 6th time in 7 years.
-Tell me you read about the Celebration in this blog post for an extra-generous wine pour.  ;)
+Tell me you read about the Celebration of the Arts in this blog post for an extra-generous wine pour.  ;)

 [You can read more about the Celebration of the Arts here.](https://www.emeryarts.org/)